sonic-net/SONiC/doc/mpls/MPLS_hld.md

 ```
 ##### NeighOrch
 NeighOrch is an existing component of the OrchAgent daemon in the SWSS container.
 NeighOrch monitors operations on Neighbor related tables in APPL_DB.
 Additionally NeighOrch coordinates Next Hop operations with RouteOrch and converts operations into SAI commands to manage Next Hop objects.
+For MPLS, NeighOrch has been extended to send create/remove SAI requests for MPLS NextHop objects (ie, NextHop objects that include non-empty LabelStack information) when associated Neighbor objects are created/removed.
+This MPLS NextHop behavior parallels the existing IPv4/IPv6 NextHop behavior in NeighOrch.
 ###### Functions
 The following are new functions for NeighOrch:
+##### CrmOrch
+CrmOrch is an existing component of the OrchAgent daemon in the SWSS container.
+CrmOrch monitors resource usage in the SONiC system and triggers alarms when configurable thresholds are reached.
+For MPLS, CrmOrch has been extended to monitor the number of MPLS in-segment entries against the platform-specific number of entries available.
+To facilitate this, a new CRM resource type CRM_MPLS_INSEG has been added to CrmOrch and mapped to the SAI Switch attribute SAI_SWITCH_ATTR_AVAILABLE_MPLS_INSEG_ENTRY for querying.
+This MPLS behavior parallels the existing IPv4/IPv6 behavior with CRM_IPV4_ROUTE/SAI_SWITCH_ATTR_AVAILABLE_IPV4_ROUTE_ENTRY and CRM_IPV6_ROUTE/SAI_SWITCH_ATTR_AVAILABLE_IPV6_ROUTE_ENTRY.
+###### Functions
+No new functions were required for CrmOrch MPLS support.

 ##### Label/LabelStack
 Label and LabelStack are new type utilities of the OrchAgent daemon in the SWSS container.